Peter Stringfellow

 Peter James Stringfellow (17 October 1940 – 7 June 2018) was an English businessman who owned several nightclubs.

 Early life

-Stringfellow was born in the City General Hospital, Sheffield, South Yorkshire, on 17 October 1940, to Elsie Bowers and James William Stringfellow, a steelworker who served in the Royal Scots Greys during World War II.
-He was the eldest of four brothers, Geoffrey, Paul and Terry.
+Stringfellow was born in the City General Hospital, Sheffield, West Riding of Yorkshire, on 17 October 1940, to Elsie Bowers and James William Stringfellow, a steelworker who served in the Royal Scots Greys during the Second World War.
+He was the eldest of four, having three younger brothers; Geoffrey, Paul and Terry.

 The family lived in Andover Street, Pitsmoor, Sheffield, until 1948 when they had moved to Marshall Street, Pitsmoor.
 Peter Stringfellow attended Pye Bank Church of England Primary School.
 He failed his 11 plus and so attended Burngreave Secondary School for one year.
 He then passed the exam for Sheffield Central Technical College and he left three years later at the age of 15 with a 4th grade Technical Diploma.

 Career

 When Stringfellow was 13 years old, he worked at a cinema on The Wicker arterial street in Sheffield.
 His first job after leaving school was as an assistant tie salesman at Austin Reed.
 After some casual jobs he enrolled as an apprentice in the Merchant Navy, at the age of 16.
 His Merchant Navy career lasted two years.

 On his return to Sheffield, he worked briefly in various jobs.
 While at Dobson's Furnishings Company he was convicted of selling stolen carpets and served two weeks in Armley Prison, Leeds, in June 1962 and six weeks in Ford Open Prison.

 After his conviction and imprisonment he was unable to find regular work.
 This led to his business career running clubs.